Call now for a FREE Consultation

 When a hit and run incident occurs, the police will do everything possible to trace the driver involved, using surveillance cameras, evidence from the scene and witness accounts.
 Wherever there is enough evidence, the police will try and prosecute to secure a conviction, especially in major collisions which have caused significant damage and resulted in injuries.

 However, every case is judged individually and will be dependent on the individual circumstances.
-In cases of minor collisions, the police may sometimes choose not to prosecute and to simply refer the case to insurance.
+In cases of minor collisions, the police may sometimes choose not to prosecute and simply refer the case to insurance.

 What to do in a hit and run

-What To Do If You Are Involved In A Hit And Run
+What To Do If You Are Involved In A Hit And Run In The UK?

 No one wants to be involved in an accident.
 However, if you are involved in a road traffic collision, you should stop your vehicle, check for any injuries and exchange details with all involved parties.
 If this is not possible, you should report the incident to your local police station as soon as possible and always within 24 hours.